Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: The effect ratio and methods for sensitivity analysis

+In an IV design, one estimand of interest is the effect ratio.
+The effect ratio is

-where it is assumed that $\sum_{i=1}^{n}\sum_{j=1}^{2} \{d_{ij}(1) - d_{ij}(0)\} > 0$.
-The effect ratio is the ratio of two average treatment effects.
-In our application, the treatment effect in the numerator is the effect of being assigned to a surgeon with high versus low TTO on any one of the health outcomes of interest.
-The treatment effect in the denominator is the effect of surgeon TTO on whether or not a patient has surgery.
-Under perfect compliance, $d_{ij}(1)-d_{ij}(0) = 1$ for all individuals and $\lambda$ would be the sample average treatment effect for the individuals in our matched study.
+where it is assumed that $\sum_{i=1}^{n}\sum_{j=1}^{2} \{d_{ij}(1) - d_{ij}(0)\} \neq 0$.
+It is the ratio of two average treatment effects.
+In our application the treatment effect in the numerator is the effect of being assigned to a surgeon with high versus low TTO on any one of the health outcomes of interest, while the effect of surgeon TTO on whether or not a patient has surgery is in the denominator.
+Under the assumption of monotonicity and the exclusion restriction described in \S \ref{sec:IVassume}, $\lambda$ may then be interpreted as the sample average treatment effect among compliers, i.e. the individuals who would undergo surgery if and only if assigned to a surgeon with a higher preference for surgery.
+Assuming unconfoundedness, \citet{Baiocchi:2010} provide a large-sample method for constructing confidence intervals and performing inference for the effect ratio under effect heterogeneity.